manLikeArslan/Ship-Destoyer-Game/README.md

-# Ship-Destoyer-Game
-This is a simple ship destroyer game made using c++.
-In this game you have to specify coordinates of ships in order to destroy them.
-4 ships spawn randomly in a 4x4 grid.
-Destroy All 4 in order to win.
+# 🚢 Ship Destroyer (Battleship-style Game)

+## What is this?
+A simple C++ game where you hunt and destroy hidden ships by entering row and column coordinates.

+## Features
+✅ Randomly placed ships
+✅ Unlimited tries to win
+✅ Simple but addictive gameplay

+## How to Play
+1. Run the program
+2. Enter row and column numbers (0-3)
+3. Keep guessing until you hit all 4 ships
+4. 🎉 Victory!

+💣 Happy ship-hunting!